-This yoga pose strengthens, tones, and massages the back’s superficial muscles.
+These types of yoga asanas strengthen, tone, and massage the back’s superficial muscles.
 It’s a gentle backbend that stretches the muscles in the chest, shoulders, and abdomen.
 This asana can help prevent back pain and sciatica, as well as provide relief from fatigue and stress.

 Cow Cat Pose (Chakravakasana)